CodeLouisville/CodeLouisvilleStudentToolkit/Code-Louisville-Student-Toolkit.md

 - when you share your text editor window, use large text settings
 - pay attention when other students present, you may see the answer to a problem you are having
 - pay attention when other students present, you may see a chance to help answer a question they have
-- when you want to share your project with someone, provide a link to your Github project repository
+- when you want to share your project with someone, provide a link to your GitHub project repository

 ## Treehouse videos